How Can A Roth IRA Help With Your Retirement Goals?

 There is no need to take Required Minimum Distributions (RMDs) with a Roth IRA.

-Are the distributions from my Roth IRA tax-free from Federal and State Taxes?
+Are the distributions from my Roth IRA tax-free from Federal and State taxes?

 How do I know if my Roth IRA decision was a good one?